What is the Apprenticeship Levy?

 Where does the Levy go?

-Each organisation’s Levy funding is held in a government managed Digital Account Service (DAS).
+Each organisation’s Levy funding is held in a government managed Digital Apprenticeship Service (DAS).
 The government will top-up the funding total in the digital account by 10%.
 Funding in the digital account will however, expire after 24 months.

 How can employers access Levy funding?